Protect Your Vision

 If you are experiencing any vision symptoms or have any questions about your vision health, please book an appointment today!

-Empress Eye Clinic is easily accessed by transit by the Yonge-University Subway, or by vehicle from Hwy 401.
-We’re located in Empress Walk Mall.
+Empress Eye Clinic is directly accessed by the Yonge-University Subway from North York Subway Station or easily by vehicle from Hwy 401.
+We’re located in the heart of North York, Ontario, at Empress Walk Mall, on the 2nd floor.

 Hours of Operation